-NSI does not current specify the form of the Application/uRA interface, and therefore, cannot specify how these OAuth access tokens specifically get into the uRA.
+NSI does not specify the form of the Application/uRA interface, and therefore, cannot specify how these OAuth access tokens specifically get into the uRA.
 It is therefore left up to uRA specific implementation.
-The Application must be able to specify across the Application/uRA interface multiple realm/access_token pairs depending on the number required to utilize resources associated with the connection request.
+The Originating Entity must be able to specify across the Application/uRA interface multiple realm/access_token pairs depending on the number required to utilize resources associated with the connection request.

 [RFC 6749], Section 7 “Accessing Protected Resources" describes the structure of error messages returned by a Resource Server in response to a failed access attempt, and [RFC6750] defines three specific authorization errors that can be returned from a Resource Server.
 There are three error fields associated with an error in the OAuth protocol: